Adblockdude

 • DHCP Starvation Attack: In this attack, the hacker floods the DHCP server with numerous fake DHCP requests using different MAC addresses.
 This exhausts the network’s IP address pool, preventing legitimate network users from connecting to the internet.
 After depleting the address pool, the attacker can use ARP poisoning to sniff packets.

-• DNS Spoofing or Poisoning: This involves corrupting the DNS server’s address resolution information, leading users to malicious websites instead of the legitimate ones they intend to visit.
+• DNS Spoofing or Poisoning: This involves corrupting the DNS server’s address resolution information, leading users to malicious websites instead of the ones they intend to visit.
 Attackers can then use these fake websites to collect sensitive information from unsuspecting users.

 • MAC Flooding: This is a technique where the attacker floods the network switch with packets, each containing different source MAC addresses.
 This overwhelms the switch’s capacity, causing it to behave like a hub and broadcasting packets to all devices on the network, which the attacker can then sniff.